Back to blog

 • Portals that time out if you take too long filling in the form

-Pro tip: When you encounter a new portal, screenshot the process and save it in your internal reference.
-Next time someone on your team needs to order from this company, they'll have a step-by-step guide.
+When you encounter a new portal, screenshot the process and save it in your internal reference.
+Next time someone on your team needs to order from this company, they'll have a step-by-step guide instead of starting from scratch.
+This one habit saves more time than people realize.

 Step 4: Choose the Right Products